 Your voices need to be heard!

-Hundreds, if not thousands of letters have been written to Herefordshire Council, Local MPs and local civic organisations like Wye Ruin It? in protest against the Bypass and to point out that there are better, faster, cheaper solutions to reduce congestion, regenerate the city and provide affordable housing now.
+Hundreds, if not thousands of letters have been written to Herefordshire Council, Local MPs, local civic organisations and pressure groups like Wye Ruin It? in protest against the Bypass and to point out that there are better, faster, cheaper solutions to reduce congestion, regenerate the city and provide affordable housing now.
 Here are a few examples of what people have written.

 Letters to local politicians: